Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Introduction

 Further enhancement of confinement affects and structural tunability can be achieved in quasi-1D organic-inorganic perovskites.
 In these materials metal-halide octahedra can arrange with corner-, edge- and face-sharing connectivity \cite{zhang_one-dimensional_2022,yuan_one-dimensional_2017,wong_classification_2021}, and in various geometries, for example, in linear or zigzag chains, depending on octahedral connectivity and the type of organic cation \cite{rahaman_one-dimensional_2021,duan_recent_2023}.
-Since the first reported quasi-1D perovskite by Mitzi \textit{et al.}~\cite{mitzi_conducting_1995}, these materials have attracted increasing attention, not least because quasi-1D structural motifs have been reported to occur as intermediate phases during the formation of perovskite thin fil \cite{petrov_crystal_2017,guo_identification_2016}.
+Since the first reported quasi-1D perovskite by Mitzi \textit{et al.}~\cite{mitzi_conducting_1995}, these materials have attracted increasing attention.
 Given their tunable structural, chemical, and photophysical properties, quasi-1D perovskites show potential for a wide range of applications \cite{duan_recent_2023}.
 For example, in 2018, Mao \textit{et al.} fabricated (2,6-dmpz)$_3$Pb$_2$Br$_{10}$ which contained a network of edge- and corner-sharing octahedra and had a photoluminescence quantum yield of 12\% \cite{mao_structural_2018}.
-Yuan \textit{et al.} reported C$_4$N$_2$H$_14$PbBr$_4$ with an edge-sharing octahedral network which showed strong quantum confinement and the formation of self-trapped excitons \cite{yuan_one-dimensional_2017}.
+Yuan \textit{et al.} reported C$_4$N$_2$H$_{14}$PbBr$_4$ with an edge-sharing octahedral network which showed strong quantum confinement and the formation of self-trapped excitons \cite{yuan_one-dimensional_2017}.
 Furthermore, Yu \textit{et al.} observed a high photoluminescence quantum efficiency of 60\% in (C$_4$N$_2$H$_{12}$)$_3$(PbBr$_5$)$_2$·4DMSO that exhibited a quasi-1D structure with corner-sharing octahedral connectivity \cite{yu_one-dimensional_2021}.
 Despite their significant potential, experimental and computational research on quasi-1D perovskites remains limited compared to their quasi-2D and 3D counterparts.
-This has been partly due to a lack of systematic and reliable methods for fabricating these low-dimensional structures, although recent advancements in characterization and fabrication \cite{lin_low-dimensional_2018,chen_critical_2023,Wan2025-sk,Chandra_Patra2025-uh,Quarti2025-ax} have opened new areas for applications of these materials \cite{wang_applications_2022,zhang_synthesis_2016}.
+This limited attention has partly stemmed from the absence of systematic methods for synthesizing well-defined low-dimensional structures.
+However, recent advances in fabrication and characterization \cite{lin_low-dimensional_2018,chen_critical_2023,Wan2025-sk,Chandra_Patra2025-uh,Quarti2025-ax} have enabled the targeted exploration of the optoelectronic functionalities of these materials \cite{wang_applications_2022,zhang_synthesis_2016}.